poliwoongbjj/vanessa_mvp/client/README.md

 # Version 1

-To streamline payment management for my dad's guitar school, I developed Payment Tracker, a full-stack application.
+To streamline payment management for my dad's guitar school, I developed a full-stack application Payment Tracker.
 The frontend is built with React, React Router, and Bootstrap, while the backend utilizes Express, MySQL, Nodemon, and dotenv.

 ## Dependencies